State of Washington Classified Job Specification

 Supervises occupational therapists, occupational therapy assistants, students, and other assigned staff; directs, plans and administers occupational therapy programs; develops, implements and monitors performance standards, policies and procedures to ensure cross unit standardization and quality control in Occupational Therapy services.
 Positions may also serve as a senior technical consultant performing workplace consultations and strategic planning for the development of therapy policy, standards/guidelines and training for occupational health professionals.

-In the Department of Labor and Industries, acts as the single statewide technical specialist in the areas of Occupational Therapy policy and procedures, including job modification, home and vehicle modification, work hardening programs, and occupational therapy clinical treatment services.
+In the Department of Labor and Industries, acts as the single statewide technical specialist in the areas of Occupational Therapy policy and procedures, including job modification, home and vehicle modification, work hardening programs to restore physical capacity and function, and occupational therapy clinical treatment services.

 Distinguishing Characteristics